 Instructions

-- Pop popcorn, as per package instructions, then add hickory sticks.
+- Pop popcorn, as per package instructions (or use a microwave popper - see TOP TIP), Pour into a large bowl, then add hickory sticks.

-- Melt butter in microwave for about 30-45 seconds (covered to avoid splattering), then mix worcestershire with butter.
+- Melt butter in microwave for about 30-45 seconds (covered to avoid splattering), then mix worcestershire with melted butter, in a small bowl.

 - Add a little bit of the butter, then sprinkle on half of each of the spices and mix.
 Then add the remainder of the butter and spices and mix.